This month, we are starting a new feature called "Then and Now," spotlighting the

 method of understanding more about the world we live in."

-Members of the Tech Advertising Federation visit agencies in Dallas area for spring
+TAF members visit agencies in Dallas area for spring tour

 Love this month's issue?
 Share it with your friends!